 Theresa May called an election in July 2017 hoping to get an increased majority in order to push BREXIT through; however she was badly advised and her majority was reduced resulting in a hung parliament; but she was able to hang on with support from the DUP.

 The Brexit Draft Withdrawal Agreement is published.
 It's a compromise, and neither leavers nor remainers are happy.

-A few days later Dominic Rudd resigned as UK Brexit Secretary; he had only been in the job 4 months.
+A few days later Dominic Raab resigned as UK Brexit Secretary; he had only been in the job 4 months.
 Replaced by Stephen Barclay MP.